 The Israeli company Kite Bricks is developing a new generation of bricks, called Smart Bricks, built in a high-resistant concrete and designed to be easily joined together.
 They have internal spaces to work as insulation and to place infrastructural elements.

 Using this material, the buildings are supposed to be faster-built, cheaper and stronger than with traditional bricks, according to Kite Bricks.
-It also reduces the need of additional material such as sand, iron or water.
+It also reduces the need for additional material such as sand, iron or water.

 Although Smart Bricks in the process of development, here you can see a video of a simulation of how these bricks work.